tahmidbintaslim/tutorials/beginner_source/deep_learning_60min_blitz.rst

    level.
 -  Train a small neural network to classify images

-*This tutorial assumes that you have a basic familiarity of numpy*
+*This tutorial assumes that you have a basic familiarity of NumPy*

 ..
 Note::
     Make sure you have the `torch`_ and `torchvision`_ packages installed.